EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 6. At this point, the infrastructure has been provisioned and now your updated apps will be built and deployed to Azure Container Apps.
 This is the build and deploy phase or azd workflow.

-7. On successful completion, you will see a `SUCCESS: Your application was deployed to Azure in 10 minutes 35 seconds.` message on the console.
+7. On successful completion, you will see a `SUCCESS: Your application was deployed to Azure in xx minutes xx seconds.` message on the console.

 8. Once the apps are deployed on Azure, you can use the following command to just build and redeploy the apps instead of provisioning complete infrastructure.